alantech/anycloud/docs/tutorial.md

 We are referencing the previously defined credentials so make sure that the `credentials` value matches the key in `~/.anycloud/credentials.json`

+7) Make sure all of the changes in the git repo are committed or they won't be deployed.

 ## Deploy an app

-1) Make sure you [install the AnyCloud CLI](about.md#cli-installation).
+1) Make sure you [installed the AnyCloud CLI](about.md#cli-installation).
 Now deploy your Node.js server to your AWS account using the AnyCloud CLI.
 The only argument required is the value of one of the keys in `anycloud.json` to reference a deploy configuration.
 We use `staging` which we previously defined:

 ```bash
 $ anycloud new staging